There is a reason the 'You and I are just the same' line keeps coming up, and here is a montage to prove it.

 But he is saying it to the wrong character.

-It should have been a conversation with his dad Stoick--his real Influence Character.
-The film is still awesome, but gets a little confused when it comes to getting its message across.
+It should have been a conversation with his dad Stoick--his real Obstacle Character.
+The film is still awesome1, but gets a little confused when it comes to getting its message across.

 You can find the montage of clichés in last week's article The Forces of Influences Felt Between the Two Principal Characters of a Story and the original classic Two Sides of the Same Coin.